AESTHET1C/Backglass-2-Library/README.md

 `void clearDisplay()` – Clears the display and stops any scrolling text.

 `void displayNumber(int number)` – Displays a number with leading zeros.
 Range is limited from -999 to +9999.

-`void displayNumber(int number, bool leading_zeros)` – Displays a number, with the option for leading zeros.
-Range is limited from -999 to +9999.
+`void displayNumber(int number, bool leading_zeros)` – Same as above, but with the option for leading zeros.

 `void displayText(char text[], byte scroll_speed)` – Clears the display and starts scrolling an alphanumeric string at the specified speed.
 Scrolling begins off-screen and ends off-screen.
 No action is taken if text is already scrolling.
 Scroll speed presets include: